 Deering has been on the cutting edge in Banjos for many years.
 They make some of the finest Banjos around!

 I own two Deering Banjos, a custom D-6 (Deluxe 6-string), it’s custom features are a Walnut Resonator and neck, and upgraded binding on the Resonator.
 My backup is a B-6ae (Boston 6-string).

-My cousin, and Master Luthier, John S. Kinnard.
+John S. Kinnard.